1 expensive gemstone flower bouquet

 800+ diamonds in a gemstone flower bouquet

-This gemstone flower bouquet brooch made in the shape of a gemstone flower bouquet is an order from Tsarina Elisabeth of Russia to the most important jeweler in St.Petersburg, Mr. Jérémie Pauzié.
+This gemstone flower bouquet brooch, made in the shape of a gemstone flower bouquet, is an order from Tsarina Elisabeth of Russia to the most important jeweler in St.Petersburg, Mr. Jérémie Pauzié.
 He is famous among the nobility and other rich people in Russia.
-He uses hundreds of diamonds colored gemstones, and even fabric to make this beautiful gemstone flower bouquet.
+He uses hundreds of diamonds, colored gemstones, and even fabric to make this beautiful gemstone flower bouquet.

 It is made of 400 brilliant-cut diamonds that form the hearts of the flowers and the leaves.
-More than 450 rose-cut diamonds are set around colorful gemstones, to let them shine more.
+More than 450 rose-cut diamonds are set around colorful gemstones to let them shine more.
 Those gemstones are sapphires, garnets, rubies, chrysolites, emeralds, and topaz.
 They form the accents of the flowers and leaves of this gemstone flower bouquet.

 Women wear brooches like this on their shoulders or on their belts.
-At the back of this gemstone flower bouquet, the brooch is a ‘hook’ to fasten the brooch.
+At the back of this gemstone flower bouquet, the brooch is a ‘hook’ to fasten the bouquet.
 The vase is made to store this brooch in the Winter Palace in St. Petersburg, where the gemstone flower bouquet brooch can be seen.

 Gemstone insect on the gemstone flower brooch